 The aquatic center has an Olympic-size swimming pool and facilities located between school and Middle School North.
 The lease agreement that was discussed at the meeting would have cost the city $180,000.

 The proposal to lease the Aquatic Center for the recreation department was an attempt to alleviate and broaden the resources and facilities of the recreation department.
 But concerns about longterm costs and possible losses on the deal kept the council from committing to the idea.

 "All of this burden would be going on the taxpaying residents of New Baltimore," Councilwoman Susan Burkhardt said.

 Many concerns of the citizens included increase in taxes and confusion over how the city could guarantee that money would eventually be made off the deal.
-Others in favor of the lease were worried about residents having to go other places for their children's recreational activities, and how the lease would be the shot-in-the-arm the aged and ailing recreation center in New Baltimore could use.
+Others in favor of the lease were worried about residents having to go other places for their children's recreational activities, and how the lease would be the shot-in-the-arm the aged and ailing in New Baltimore could use.